-Ultrasound imaging, sometimes referred to as sonography is a noninvasive medical procedure used to capture images in real time.
-They show the structure and movement of organs and blood flowing through blood vessels.
+Ultrasound imaging, sometimes referred to as sonography, is a noninvasive medical procedure used to capture images in real time.
+It shows the structure and movement of organs and blood flowing through blood vessels.
 Ultrasound uses sound waves and not radiation to produce images.
 For other ultrasounds performed, see Ultrasound under our Services section.

 Most ultrasound exams do not require any preparation prior to the exam.
 Wear comfortable clothing around the area to be scanned.
 You may also be asked to wear a gown.
 For pelvic exams, please come to our office with a full bladder.
 Also inform your technologist if you have any old images so they may be used for comparison.